 - Position size: Focusing on our best ideas lowers the risk of permanently losing capital.
-We appropriately size position weights depending on the nature of the business, margin of safety, and tactical considerations at time of purchase, and have a 10% limit on any single security at purchase. - Concentration maximum: With the exceptions of our Small Cap FOCUS and Micro Cap

-Opportunities strategies, we limit our exposure to any particular industry to 30% of the portfolio on the behavioral finance suggestion of the potential for hubris in investment management.
+We appropriately size position weights depending on the nature of the business, margin of safety, and tactical considerations at time of purchase, and have a 10% limit on any single security at purchase. - Concentration maximum: We limit our exposure to any particular industry to 30% of the portfolio on the behavioral finance suggestion of the potential for hubris in investment management.